ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :bug:`2229` Fix same column with multiple aliases not showing properly in repr
 * :feature:`2270` Add support for Union in the PySpark backend
 * :feature:`2260` Add support for implementign custom window object for pandas backend
 * :bug:`2237` Add missing float types to pandas backend